 5. Finish off with a mist of Drybar The Sheriff Firm Hold Hairspray ($27).

 Going for a more formal look?
 This effortless low bun is your answer.
-Face-framing waves break up the roundness while still looking upscale enough for a wedding or black-tie affair.
+Face-framing waves break up any roundness while still looking upscale enough for a wedding or black-tie affair.

 1. Apply a volumizing mousse to freshly washed hair, such as Alterna Haircare Caviar Clinical Daily Densifying Foam ($36).
 Then blow-dry with a round brush.